ccsi923/midterm/README.md

 - There is a table that holds all transactions made it.

 - The transfer should only be processed if the account has sufficient funds.
-The user must provide the Primary or Secondary owner name and the id of the account id and type that should receive the transfer.
+The user must provide the Primary or Secondary owner name and the id of the account and type that should receive the transfer.

 ## Fraud Detection